pump30/ase/README.md

 ## 🤔 What if I don't know what to do or can't solve it?

-If you don't have all the skills yet don't worry, [you can learn them](https://github.tools.sap/cloud-curriculum/ase-prerequisite-test-nodejs/blob/main/SkillsAndResources.md#learning-resources).
-Have a look at the [prerequisites list](https://github.tools.sap/cloud-curriculum/ase-prerequisite-test-nodejs/blob/main/SkillsAndResources.md#required-skillsknowledge) and [learn the knowledge and skills you are still missing](https://github.tools.sap/cloud-curriculum/ase-prerequisite-test-nodejs/blob/main/SkillsAndResources.md#learning-resources).
+If you don't have all the skills yet don't worry, you can learn them.

+Have a look at the [basics](https://pages.github.tools.sap/cloud-curriculum/materials/stack-basics/nodejs/).

+Also have a look at [Modern JavaScript Features](https://pages.github.tools.sap/cloud-curriculum/materials/modern-lang-feat/nodejs/) and [Asynchronous Programming](https://pages.github.tools.sap/cloud-curriculum/materials/async/nodejs/).

 ## 🧰 Technical Prerequisites